-The only time that this should be specified is when creating a connector to a Class created in a different transformation.
+The only time that a Cross Reference should be specified is when creating a connector to a Class created in a different transformation.

-A good example of the use of cross references is in the DDL transformation provided with Enterprise Architect.
-In the Class template a cross reference is created with the name Table.
-Then up to two different connectors can be created, each of which must identify the two Classes it connects using cross references, while having its own unique cross reference.
+A good example of the use of Cross References is in the DDL transformation provided with Enterprise Architect.
+In the Class template a Cross Reference is created with the name 'Table'.
+Then up to two different connectors can be created, each of which must identify the two Classes it connects using Cross References, while having its own unique Cross Reference.